How to Enroll in the Odyssey Program

 - Meetings are held at the school.
 You will be asked to fill out a Statement of Understanding at the Info meeting; which is required to be eligible for the lottery.
-The SOU states you have attended an Info meeting and understand what the Odyssey Program is all about.
+The SOU states you have attended an Info meeting and understand the Odyssey Program .

-Students are welcome to attend with parent, however childcare is not provided.
+Students are encouraged to attend with parent, however childcare is not provided.

 2. Submit a PPS application form, listing Odyssey as your first choice school.

 - Go to PPS Enrollment and Transfer Office for more information or to complete and submit your application online.

 - The 2020-2021 application period for the Middle School (6-8th) lottery opens November 5, 2019 and closes December 3, 2019.

 - The 2020-2021 application period for the Kindergarten - 5th grade opens: TBD Please check this website in January, 2020

 - You must attend an information night to be eligible for the lottery.